opensourcefeed/opensourcefeed.github.io/distribution-zorin.md

   Zorin OS 12 Core : "http://www.distroscreens.com/2016/12/zorin-os-12-core-screenshots.html"
 ---

 **Zorin OS** is a good choice for people migrating from other proprietary operating systems like Microsoft Windows and macOS.
-It combines solid Ubuntu base with a custom desktop environment called Zorin Desktop which can be customized to mimic the looks of a range of other desktop environments and operating systems like GNOME 2, GNOME 3, macOS, Windows classic, Windows 7 ..etc.
+It combines solid Ubuntu base with a custom desktop environment called Zorin Desktop.
+The Zorin Desktop can be customized to mimic the looks of a range of other desktop environments and operating systems like GNOME 2, GNOME 3, macOS, Windows classic, Windows 7 ..etc.

-Zorin OS also ships a nice collection of themes which resembles other properietary operating systems and easy customization tools which will allow to choose between web browsers, desktop looks and feel ..etc.
+Zorin OS also ships a nice collection of themes which resembles other proprietary operating systems.
+It provides tools to easily switch between different layouts, browsers, and themes.